RobertSasak/react-native-openalpr/README.md

 $ cd ios && pod install && cd ..
 ```

+#### Add post_install tweeks into Podfile

+There is workaround for a missing _libstdc++.6.0.9.dylib_ in newer xcode.
+Please refer to _example/ios/Podfile_.
+Remember to set _target.name_ when copy pasting.

+There is also an workaround for xcode 12.5 if neeeded.

 #### Camera Permissions

 - Add an entry for `NSCameraUsageDescription` in your `info.plist` explaining why your app will use the camera.
 If you forget to add this, your app will crash!